p2panda/handbook/website/docs/specifications/namakemono/index.md

     />
 * By default it is not permitted to write to any document if you're not the original author.
 Through ["Capabilities"](#capabilities) we can add more authors, giving them the permission to write to your documents

-## Views

-* Document views represent the immutable state of a document at a particular point in its history of edits
-    * Every change of a document results in a new document view
-* A document view is identified by its set of graph tips: the document view id
-    * Each graph tip is represented as an operation id
-* It's possible to replicate the exact state of a document from the document view id, as long as the history was preserved
-* Document views are required for `previous` links, extensions, like capabilities or encryption

 ## Ordering

 * We need a way to determine which operations took place before others when collaborating on the same document